-Welcome to another Wacky Wednesday project – Easter crafts.
+Welcome to another Wacky Workshops project – Easter crafts.

 This week we’re going to hop into the fun with bunnies, bonnets, cards and the cutest little serviette rings/bracelets.

 I love these little serviette rings – they are super cute and easy.

 When one of the Goddesses spotted one in my workroom (left over from an old craft lesson), she was adamant she had to make one.
 Of course, that meant her sister had to make one too.

 The Goddesses didn’t quite understand the concept of serviette rings, so thought they were actually bracelets.
 As their little arms are so small, they actually work as bracelets too.

 - Small foam balls